Our team at Renova Energy wants you to understand all of what solar entails. Read our solar dictionary for more information!

 If you know some common solar terminology, it will help you make a more informed decision.
 Utilize our list of common terms, and when you are ready, let the team at Renova Energy help you make solar part of your Coachella Valley home or business.

 Contact our team today for a quote.

 Common Terms in Solar Installation and Home Energy Systems

 - Efficiency: This term describes how well the solar panels that are proposed will convert light from the sun into energy.
-This conversion percentage is usually a range from 21-24% and this number will help you to compare different panel options.
+This conversion percentage usually ranges from 21-24%, and this number will help you to compare different panel options.

 - Wattage: Wattage is the amount of power a single solar panel can make.
-This is important because the more electricity a single panel can make, the fewer you will need for your power system.
-The goal is to find balance in affordability and wattage output so that your system is efficient in electricity and cost.
+This is important because the more electricity a single panel can make, the less you will need for your power system.
+The goal is to find a balance between affordability and wattage output so that your system is efficient in electricity and cost.
 This is key if your roof has limited space.

 - TOU: Time-Of-Use rates or TOU Rates describe the tier of rates used when you switch to solar energy and differ from regular electric use rates.
 This may vary depending on location and regulation.

 - Inverter: The energy created by solar panels is called DC current, but our homes use AC current.
 This makes it necessary to change the current from one to another using an inverter.
 There are two options for inverters: one large inverter can be used, or micro-inverters can be installed on the panels themselves.